huynhtamhao/coding-guide/docs/guide/be-report.md

 - Palette: list of design type
 - Composite Elements: list of Composite Element pre-designed
 - Tab Design: layout of report
-- Tab Source: source của report
+- Tab Source: source of report
 - Tab Preview: layout report when executed
 - Structure report
   - Title: display in the first report and only display on the first page